 If you’re wondering how to learn to be happy with what you have, you’re in the right place.

-These things don’t necessarily go hand in hand with happiness.
+However, these things don’t necessarily go hand in hand with happiness.

-So what do you need to become a happy person?
+So, what do you need to become a happy person?

-Do You Need More To Be Happy?
+Do You Need More to Be Happy?

 The short answer is yes – and no.